yzh211/starter-hugo-academic/content/team/students.md

  <tr>
     <td width=150>
   <img src="/team/Alex.png" alt="Alex" />
+  Alex Miller<br>
-  Alex C Miller, Spring 2023 to present
+  Spring 2023 to present
     </td>
     <td width=300>
 Alex graduated from Susquehannock High School in Glen Rock, PA.
 He is studying for Bachelor of Science in Civil Engineering at Temple now.
 His hobbies include gaming and exercising.
 His favorite thing to do is go out in the city with his friends.